Parasites (again) a health hazard

 Here are three reasons why parasitic diseases have begun a second youth:

-- People are much more mobile than before .
+1. People are much more mobile than before.
 We now vacation in every corner of the world.
 In many of these (sub)tropical vacation spots, the risk of parasitic infection is much higher than in more temperate zones on Earth.

-- People are increasingly turning to organic food.
-This primarily involves increasing quantities of vegetables produced without the use of pesticides.
-While consuming this type of food offers significant health benefits, organic vegetable production is also highly vulnerable to parasite contamination.
-Many vegetable gardens and farms are frequented by animals.
-Many of these animals (primarily dogs, cats, birds, mice, and rats) carry parasites in their intestinal tracts, which are then transferred through feces into the soil and onto the growing vegetables.
-Many of these parasites are zoonotic and can make humans sick.
-This is especially true in hobby or artisanal vegetable growing (vegetable gardens!), where the mandatory rinsing of harvested plants is not always carried out properly.
-The parasites that can remain on poorly or unwashed vegetables pose a real risk to consumer health.
+3. People are increasingly turning to 'organic' food.
+This primarily involves increased quantities of vegetables produced without the use of pesticides.
+Although consuming this type of food offers significant health benefits, this organic vegetable production is also highly vulnerable to parasitic contamination.
+Many vegetable gardens and farms are visited by animals.
+Many of these animals (primarily dogs, cats, birds, mice, and rats) carry parasites in their intestinal tracts, which end up in the soil and on the growing vegetables via their feces.
+Many of these parasites are zoonoses and can make people sick.
+This occurs particularly in hobby or artisanal vegetable cultivation (kitchen gardens!), where the mandatory rinsing of harvested plants is not always carried out adequately.
+The parasites that can remain on poorly or unwashed vegetables pose a real danger to consumer health.
 (Figure 2)

 Although exact figures for the Netherlands are not available from the National Institute for Public Health and the Environment (RIVM), it is clear that the risk of parasitic infections has increased and will probably increase further.